How and Why To Set Up a Conservation Easement

 “I’ve worked with a lot of farming interests, especially in California, who have used conservation easements to great effect to provide a long-term permanent assurance that the land that they are currently farming will remain forever an agricultural operation,” Chadwick says, citing Napa wine operations, Central Valley stone fruit and almond producers, and more.

 Often, he says, they sell the easement to a third party for a mitigation project, or they create it for tax benefits such as an income tax write-off.
-“You can work miracles for your bottom line because you are taking a reduction in the value of that land, generating a tax deduction, all the while continuing to farm in the same manner you always have,” Chadwick says.
+“You can work miracles for your bottom line because you are taking a reduction in the easement value of the land, generating tax incentives, all the while continuing to farm in the same manner you always have,” Chadwick says.

 “I’ve done this for several large farming operators who have had a bumper year in production and sales profits.
 What they will do is put a conservation easement on large areas of their agricultural land that they have no intention of ever abandoning anyway, which limits the use of that land to agricultural operations and buildings.”
 The restrictions in the easement generate a tax deduction, allowing the farming operation to keep more of what it earned that year.